 Help Promote a Show in Your Area Here’s how the relationship between a band and a club often goes…If the band gets a decent crowd, and the crowd spends money–it’s all good!
 If not, club owners tend to transform into frightening mobsters who wouldn’t think twice about roughing up your grandma to collect their money ;) OK, well it’s not usually THAT bad–but bottom-line is, independent bands need HELP getting people out to shows!
 We don’t have big budgets for hiring tour promoters, radio promoters, and other big guns used by the major labels.
 Become a street team member and get all kinds of freebies and VIP stuff!

-Share it on Facebook Or any other social network site you’re on.
+Share it!
+Spread the word to all of your friends on Twitter, Facebook, Instagram, Google+ or any other social sites you’re on.
 If you really like a particular song or video, post a comment and a link for people to check it out.
 Artists can promote themselves all day long, and we DO!
-But people tend to listen to their friends about what they’re into and are about 100 times more likely to take a listen.
+But people tend to listen to their friends about what they’re into and are about 1000 times more likely to take a listen.

 Write Reviews Head over to iTunes and share your thoughts about the album.
 This is a great way to have your voice heard about what really moves you, what you want to hear more of, and why you think other people will love it too.
 This is a big help in getting new people to check out and buy my music.
 You don’t have to be poetic or write something profound–just tell it like it is!

 Friends in High Places It’s the whole 6 degrees of separation thing!
 So if you happen to know someone that you think might be a good contact for me, send me an email!
-People I’m always interested in connecting with are music supervisors who place songs in film & TV, indie filmmakers looking for music, other artists to open for/cobill, artists or artist managers looking for pop/rock songs to cut, club owners who love good music and treat artists right, reputable & honest booking agents, entertainment lawyers, super cool independent record labels, tour guides for the WIlly Wonka Factory–might as well throw that one in the mix!
+People I’m always interested in connecting with are music supervisors who place songs in film & TV, indie filmmakers looking for music, other artists to open for/cobill, artists or artist managers looking for pop/rock songs to cut, club owners who love good music and treat artists right, entertainment lawyers, super cool independent record labels, tour guides for the Willy Wonka Factory–might as well throw that one in the mix!